 We spoke to a few Lung Foundation Australia fundraisers about events they’ve created and hosted in their own communities.

-Pat and Tania – Trivia Night
+Pat and Tania – Trivia night

 Pat and Tania, both living with lung cancer, have become firm friends from hosting their evolving DIY fundraiser together.